wix-incubator/obsidian/README.md

 Both functions are annotated by the `@Provides()` annotation.
 This signals Obsidian that the results of these functions are provided by the graph and can be injected.

 Notice how the biLogger function receives an `httpClient` as an argument.
-This means that `biLogger` has a dependency on `httpClient`.
+This means that `biLogger` is dependent on `httpClient`.
 Obsidian will create an `httpClient` when `biLogger` is injected.

 ``` typescript
 @Singleton() @Graph()